From San Francisco to Pismo Beach

 On day 6 of our trip from Vancouver to Tijuana we awoke in San Francisco.
 From there we would continue down the coast to our stop for the night at Pismo Beach – a small city between San Francisco and LA.
 We started the day by not going to Lombard Street.
 I had seen it, and Ted was now a local, leaving only Nick wanting to drive on the crookedest street in the world.
 When quizzed Nick on how he keen he was to go, given the traffic was likely to be heavy, he seemed a little diffident, so we skipped it.
 As Nick started to complain about this omission, not visiting Lombard Street become one of the highlights of the trip for Ted and I.

 After a brief visit to see Ted’s home and family in leafy Palo Alto, Ted took us to the best coffee shop in the area, the ZombieRunner Cafe & Running Store on South California Ave, just off El Camino Real.
-Close by was the dive bar he typically visits on a Friday night – Antonio’s Nut House.
-For afficionados of dive bars, this is the real deal, and the last of its kind in the affluent city.
+Close by was the dive bar he typically visits on a Friday night – Antonio’s Nut House (sadly now closed, and the last of its kind in the affluent city).
 In one corner is an animated ape in a cage, which Ted claimed never to have noticed before, despite his many visits.

 Carmel-by-the-Sea